 “Sure, that would be great.
 You really can come?”
 I asked.

-“Yes, it was on my mind earlier, that’s really why I came.
-I really want to go to California, I mentioned it to Lacy and she thought it would be a good if I traveled with you.
+“Yes, it was on my mind earlier, so I came.
+I want to go to California; I mentioned it to Lacy, and she thought it would be good if I traveled with you.
 She thought it would be safer for you.
 She loves you, Justin.
 I wanted to check and see if she was good with it.”

 “And what did Lacy say?”
 I asked.

-“She was fine with it, very supportive, she felt it would be a lot safer with you, she just told me: ‘Make sure that crazy boy calls me every day at 4PM, I will be waiting by the telephone.’
-You’re a lucky man; she’s a really a wonderful person, and so beautiful.”
+“She was fine with it, very supportive, she felt it would be a lot safer with you, she just told me: ‘Make sure that crazy boy calls me every day at 4 PM, I will be waiting by the telephone.’
+You’re a lucky man; she’s a really wonderful person and so beautiful.”

 To say that I was perplexed would be an understatement.
-Whereas I was actually attracted to Annie, Lacy seemed to have no idea and seemed to perfectly trust her.
+Whereas I was attracted to Annie, Lacy seemed to have no idea and seemed to trust her perfectly.

-It was not that Annie was untrustworthy – she was a good and loyal sort – but the fact is we had a history of which Lacy seemed oblivious.
+It was not that Annie was untrustworthy – she was a good and loyal sort – but we had a history of which Lacy seemed oblivious.

 I thought women could sense these things, but evidently not.

 Or could it be that Lacy loved me so much as to be solely concerned with my welfare and was thus willing to take these risks for my safety?

-In any event, Lacy and I never did discuss my adventures with Annie (nor did I and Annie); Annie and I were just friends.
-Sure there was a history of some physical contact, a couple of times, but we were drunk and having fun, we were buddies, that’s the way I saw it.
+In any event, Lacy and I never discussed my adventures with Annie (nor did I or Annie); Annie and I were just friends.
+Sure, there was a history of some physical contact a couple of times, but we were drunk and having fun—we were buddies, that’s the way I saw it.
 I guess Annie felt the same way.

 With Lacy, things were more serious and profound; she was as traditional as they come in many ways.